Policies

 DIRECT MARKETING POLICY

-Millennium, Journal of Education, Technologies, and Health, magazine does not carry out any direct marketing such as direct mail, telemarketing, direct response advertising to authors or invitations to submit articles.
-Millenium does not use any direct marketing consisting of promotion, communication activity sent directly to authors or companies to submit articles to issues of the magazine.
+Millenium, Journal of Education, Technologies, and Health, the magazine does not carry out any direct marketing such as direct mail, telemarketing, direct response advertising to authors, or invitations to submit articles.
+Millenium - Journal of Education, Technologies and Health does not use direct marketing consisting of promotion or communication activity sent directly to authors or companies to submit articles to magazine issues.